-Drawing I (2-4) 3 Credits Drawing I is a beginning level, fundamental art department course investigating a variety of media, techniques and subjects.
+Drawing I (2-4) 3 Credits

+Drawing I is a beginning level, fundamental art department course investigating a variety of media, techniques and subjects.
 The course explores perceptual and descriptive possibilities with consideration to drawing as a developmental process as well as an end in itself.
 (Required core for Art & Design/Graphic Design majors) (Fall-Spring)

-ART 107 Painting I (2-4)
+Painting I (2-4) 3 Credits

-Painting I highlights composition and visual through concepts historical and contemporary applications.
+Painting I highlights composition and visual concepts through historical and contemporary applications.
 Visual elements and design principles are investigated in directed studies, which include the still life, landscape, portrait, abstract and non-objective concepts.
 Drawing and design skills are emphasized.
 (Required core for Art & Design majors.)
-(Prerequisite or corequisite for Art & Design majors: ART 103) (Fall-Spring)
+(Fall-Spring)